 How much does it cost to trademark a single word?

 USPTO filing fees range from $225 to $400 per class of goods or services, depending on the application type you choose.
 Additional costs include attorney fees (typically $1,000-$3,000), trademark search fees ($300-$1,500), and potential response costs if you receive office actions during examination.
+When budgeting for trademark applications, calculate total documentation requirements using our reading time calculator to estimate attorney review time and associated costs.

 Do trademarks last forever?